yshelldev/xcss-vendor-sources/README.md

    Core maintainers will review your repository’s structure and content against the guidelines.

 4. **Submodule Addition:**
-   Upon successful verification, your repository will be added as a submodule to xcss-vendors.
+   Upon successful verification, your repository will be added as a submodule to vendor-sources.

 ## ⚙️ Repository Structure and Data Guidelines